-We will write to you around a month before your Certificate matures explaining the options available to you.
+We’ll write to you around a month before your Certificate matures explaining the options available to you.

-You will need to decide if you want to:
+You’ll need to decide if you want to:

-- Automatically renew your Certificate for another term of the same length
+automatically renew your Certificate for another term of the same length

-- Renew it for a term of a different length (only 3-year and 5-year terms available)
+renew it for a term of a different length (only 3-year and 5-year terms available)

-- Cash it in
+cash it in

 Remember that the interest rate for renewing your investment could be higher or lower than the rate for your current term.